bpatel2001/Singh/README.md

 ```
 This starts the site using nodemon.

-Traverse to localhost:3000 to access the website.
+Traverse to "localhost:3000" on a browser to access the website.